williammengyf/betting-stake-api/README.md

 - Only requests with a valid session key are processed.
 - Customers can place multiple stakes, but only the highest per customer is stored.
+- Only the top 20 stakes per betting offer are maintained

 ### 3. Retrieve High Stakes